ammar-tanwar/bloglearnbay/posts/basics-of-functions-in-python-a-glance.md

 tableData:
   [

-      Basics of Functions In Python - A Glance, Defining a function,Driver code to call a function, What are the various types of functions in python?,Built-in functions, User-defined function, program for user-defined functions, Recursive Functions in Python, What do you mean by recursion in python?, Lamda Function, What are Lambda Functions in python?, Take away
+      Defining a function,Driver code to call a function, What are the various types of functions in python?,Built-in functions, User-defined function, program for user-defined functions, Recursive Functions in Python, What do you mean by recursion in python?, Lamda Function, What are Lambda Functions in python?, Take away

   ]
 ---

-# Basics of Functions In Python - A Glance

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/basic-python-1.jpeg" style="width:100%" class="img"/></img>